 Here's the truth: everyone has the same pots.

-Just using the options shown in the doc above, you can see that there are more than 2.6 million possible combinations (5 terminal styles x 7 mounting styles x 4 shaft lengths, etc.).
+Using just the options shown in the doc above (there are others not listed), you can see that there are more than 2.6 million possible combinations (5 terminal styles x 7 mounting styles x 4 shaft lengths, etc.).
 And that's just using the values they list.
-So millions of possible options, the vast majority of which have never been built because no one has ever ordered them.
-But CTS will build them if you want them.
+So millions of possible combinations, the vast majority of which have never been built because no one has ever needed those particular combinations.
+But CTS would build them if you wanted them.

 The point is that everyone orders from the same menu.
 At a restaurant you might be able to deviate from the menu: "Parmesan instead of ricotta please."
-But with electronic manufacturers you generally cannot, you are bound by the menu of options that their engineering team has delineated, and that they have the tooling and the capability to build.
+But with electronic manufacturers you generally cannot, you are bound by the menu of options that their engineering team has defined, and that they have the tooling and the capability to manufacture.

 Will they make something truly unique?
-In some cases, if you order enough of them.
+In some cases, if you order enough of them and you have a budget for custom tooling.
 An example would be Fender's S1 switch, which is based on a custom CTS pot.

 But no small merchant, ordering pots 2500 or 5000 at a time, is going to get CTS to engineer and manufacture pots at 1% tolerance, for example, or 5%, or even 8%.
 CTS offers 10% and 20%, choose one.

 "But wait", you say.
 "I've seen 8% pots on the market!"

 Let's say I buy bulk pots at 500k, and in the tightest available tolerance which is 10%.
 That means that the pots should fall within the range of 450k - 550k.
 Well, 8% is not that much of a change, 460k - 540k.